Savvy Homebody

 Notes

-Tip #2 - Can also use a spoon or back of measuring cup to press dough evenly into your pie pan.
+Tip #2 - Can also use a spoon or the back of a measuring cup to press dough evenly into your pie pan.

 Comments